ROCm/MIOpen/README.md

 ### System Performance Database and User Database

 The default path to the System PerfDb is `miopen/share/miopen/db/` within install location.
 The default path to the User PerfDb is `~/.config/miopen/`.
-For development purposes, setting `BUILD_DEV` will change default path to both database files to the source directory:
+For development purposes, setting the environment variable `MIOPEN_DEBUG_DEV_MODE` will change default path to both database files to the source directory:

 ```
-cmake -DMIOPEN_BACKEND=OpenCL -DBUILD_DEV=On ..
+cmake -DMIOPEN_BACKEND=OpenCL ..
 ```

 Database paths can be explicitly customized by means of `MIOPEN_SYSTEM_DB_PATH` (System PerfDb) and `MIOPEN_USER_DB_PATH` (User PerfDb) cmake variables.